-- A tabulated list of all review comments from the independent review engineer and responses from the originator of the design. - A standard peer review certification letter following the format presented in Form 121-B (see FDM 103) signed by the independent review engineer.
-All outstanding/unresolved comments and issues presented in this letter are required to be resolved and implemented prior to the 100% plan submittal. - A copy of the Department-issued Professional Services Qualification Letter, Part 1, containing the Work Types in which the independent PEER review firm has been qualified to work.
-The DSDE, for Category 1 bridge projects, or the SSDE, for Category 2 bridge projects, will confirm with the Procurement Office the independent PEER review firm's prequalification status of the appropriate Work Type.
+- (a) A tabulated list of all review comments from the independent review engineer and responses from the originator of the design. - (b) A standard peer review certification letter following the format presented in Form 121-B (see FDM 103) signed by the independent review engineer.
+All outstanding/unresolved comments and issues presented in this letter are required to be resolved and implemented prior to the 100% plan submittal. - (c) A copy of the Department-issued Professional Services Qualification Letter, Part 1, containing the Work Types in which the independent PEER review firm has been qualified to work.
+The DSDE, for Category 1 bridge projects, or the SSDE, for Category 2 bridge projects, will confirm with the Procurement Office the independent PEER review firm's prequalification status of the appropriate Work Type. - (d) Independent peer review calculations conforming to the requirements of FDM 121.13.2.